The seeding of cosmic ray electrons by cluster radio galaxies: a review: Observations

 \subsection{Disturbed radio tails}

-Jets originating from supermassive black holes residing in cluster AGN are deflected by ram-pressure while the host galaxy is moving in the ICM ($\propto \rho v^2$, where $\rho$ is the ICM density and $v$ is the relative velocity between jets, or the galaxy, and the ICM), generating the so-called tailed radio sources \citep{miley80rev}.
+Jets originating from supermassive black holes residing in cluster AGN are deflected by the ram-pressure while their host galaxy moves through the ICM ($P_{\rm ram}\propto \rho v^2$, where $\rho$ is the ICM density and $v$ is the relative velocity between jets, or the galaxy, and the ICM), generating the so-called tailed radio sources \citep{miley80rev}.
 Depending on the degree of jet bending, these sources can be classified as wide-angle tails (WAT), narrow-angle tails (NAT), or head-tails (HT).
 The most spectacular tailed radio galaxies can extend beyond Mpc-scale, leaving a long trail of non-thermal plasma behind their path through the ICM.
 This material is eventually dispersed in the environment.
-Due to the radiative ageing of emitting electrons, the least energetic electrons are found at larger distances from the AGN, hence steeper synchrotron spectra are progressively found along the tail.
+Relativistic electrons in the magnetised ICM primarily loose their energy via synchortron and Inverse Compton losses, on the short timescale given by $t_{\rm cool} \sim \gamma / \dot \gamma \sim 10 \rm ~Myr$ (using $\gamma=10^4$, $B=1 ~\mu G$ and $z=0$ as reference values for the ICM) \citep[e.g.][]{sa99}.
+The cooling timescale approximately scales inversely with the energy of electrons ($t_{\rm cool} \propto 1/\gamma$), hence the least energetic electrons in tails are found at larger distances from the AGN, and steeper synchrotron spectra are progressively found along the tail.
 As a result, radio tails appear longer at lower frequencies.